Most channels that used to be only on cable are now available for less money through the Internet streaming services below.

 Fubo TV started in 2015 as a streaming service specializing in soccer channels but they’ve added mainstream channels to become a legit all-around streaming service.
 They’re still heavy on sports with the recent addition of ESPN.

-Starting cost is $69.99 per month for 118 channels and $79.99 for 173 channels, which is in the same ballpark as cable TV, so you should really think about whether you need all of these channels.
+Starting cost is $74.99 per month for 172 channels and $84.99 for 239 channels, which is in the same ballpark as cable TV, so you should really think about whether you need all of these channels.
 If you’re into sports and need local channels (i.e., you can’t use an antenna in your area), it may be worth it.
+But if you can use an antenna to get your local channels, do that and get a cheaper streaming service.

 Hulu with Live TV is the traditional Hulu streaming service plus a selection of over 50 live TV channels including the major networks and cable channels It’s only available in “select markets”, which probably means major cities but not rural areas.
-Cost is expensive, starting at $69.99 per month but may be OK if you need sports and the networks.
-50 hours of cloud DVR storage is included.
+Cost is expensive, starting at $76.99 per month.
+If you can, use an antenna to get your local channels and then get a cheaper streaming service.
 There is a one-week free trial period.

 These are not live-streaming services like cable or broadcast TV.
-Rather, these have libraries of videos that you can watch any time as a subscriber.
-These have monthly fees but you can cancel any time.
+Rather, these have libraries of movies and TV shows that you can watch any time as a subscriber.
+These have monthly fees but you can cancel at any time.
+I use these occasionally and always cancel after I’m done watching what I want to watch.
+If you want to save money, do not stay permanently subscribed to more than one of these services at a time.

 Netflix offers a great selection of movies and hit TV shows like the global movie hit, “Squid Game”.
 Unlimited streamed programming starts at $9.99 per month for SD quality (only get this for viewing on a phone), $15.49 for HD on two screens at the same time, and $19.99 for 4K (Ultra HD) content and four screens at the same time.